-There are countless entrepreneurs who are buying, growing, and selling websites as a way to make money online.
+There are countless entrepreneurs who buy, grow, and sell websites as a means to make money online.
 This industry is growing rapidly, and investors are doing transactions worth millions of dollars every month.

-But, finding success in buying and selling virtual real estate is just as challenging as investing in real estate in the physical world.
+However, finding success in buying and selling virtual real estate is just as challenging as investing in physical real estate.
 There is inherent risk involved, which means you need the right knowledge and skills to do it effectively.

-If you are looking to get started in this lucrative industry, read this article to discover 15 tips for making money by selling websites.
+If you are looking to get started in this lucrative industry, this guide will walk you through 15 practical tips for making money by buying, growing, and selling websites.

 1. Choose the Right Niche